Marcello1952/Marshall-Rosenberg-NVC/NVC-Training-9_Sincere-Gratitude_Marshall-Rosenberg_transcript.md

 Research shows that **when people sense that the praise and compliments are given out of that energy, they lose their desire to work harder and to contribute to what the authorities want them to do**.

-So from the very beginning, I'd like to make it clear that the way of expressing gratitude that we'll be talking about in this session, the intent is to celebrate life, not to reward people for doing what we want them to do.
+From the very beginning, I'd like to make it clear that the way of expressing gratitude that we'll be talking about in this session, the intent is to celebrate life, not to reward people for doing what we want them to do.

 By celebrating life, **I mean that we let people know how our needs have been fulfilled, and how our life has been enriched by something they have done**.
 Our only intention is to celebrate that, and not in any way to put them under pressure to continue doing that which we would like them to do.

 ## Expressing Gratitude

 4:17
-So the difference between Nonviolent Communication and other forms of communication that involve giving praise and compliments is the way in which the gratitude is expressed in Nonviolent Communication.
+The difference between Nonviolent Communication and other forms of communication that involve giving praise and compliments is the way in which the gratitude is expressed in Nonviolent Communication.

 #### Gratitude is expressed by saying three things that allow the other person to see how their actions have enriched our lives.